-Northumberland is ranked 1 out of 12 and in the lower quartile when compared against all local authorities in the North East region12

-This clearly demonstrates that Northumberland is and continues to be a safe place to live, work and visit.
+Northumberland ranked 1 out of 12 and in the lower quartile when compared against all local authorities in the Northeast Region, the same trend to the previous calendar year 16.
+This clearly demonstrates that Northumberland is, and continues to be, a safe place to live, work and visit.